FelixXu35/hamiltoniq/README.md

 The following results were obtained on the built-in Q matrices.

-Note that comparsion across different number of qubits is meaningless.
+Note that comparison across different numbers of qubits is meaningless.

 ##### 3 qubits